 Travis Williams was named the 16thhead coach for the Tigers men's basketball program on April 13, 2012.

-Williams, a native of Tifton, Ga., served as an assistant for previous TSU head coach John Cooper during the last three seasons.
+Williams, a native of Tifton, Ga., served as an assistant for previous TSU head coach John Cooper from 2009-2012.
 Cooper left on April 6 after accepting the head coaching position at Miami (Ohio).

 Williams helped restore a winning attitude to the Tigers' program.
 The Big Blue recorded just nine wins in 2009-10, while improving to 14 victories in 2010-11.
 Last season, the Tigers completed a 20-13 mark - the most for any TSU program since 1978-79.
 It also marked the school's first winning season in 16 years.